 Both models offer a 12MP rear-facing camera for capturing stunning photos and videos.
 The Apple A15 Bionic chip of the iPhone 13 provides superior image processing, making it easy to capture crisp images and smooth videos in any environment.

-These phones also offer features such as burst mode, HDR video recording, deep fusion technology, and dual LED flash for taking clear images even in low light conditions.
-With their advanced hardware, these iPhones make camper van photography or videography easier than ever.
+These phones also offer features such as burst mode, HDR video recording, Deep Fusion, and True Tone flash for taking clear images even in low light conditions.
+On both, the hardware is rarely the limiting factor for everyday photography.
 However, only the iPhone 13 can enjoy the Photographic Styles feature.

 Image quality